Mass media in Azerbaijan: Media outlets

 Print and broadcast media in Azerbaijan are mostly state-owned or subsidized by the government.
 Ownership opacity is backed by law.
 Azerbaijan hosts 9 national TV stations (of which a public service broadcaster and 3 more state-run channels), over 12 regional TV stations, 25 radio channels, over 30 daily newspapers.

 Print media

 There are 3500 publication titles formally registered in Azerbaijan.
 The vast majority of them are published in Azerbaijani.
 The remaining 130 are published in Russian (70), English(50) and other languages (Turkish, French, German, Arabic, Persian, Armenian, etc.).

 Registered daily newspapers are more than 30.
-The most widely read are the critical Yeni Musavat and Azadliq papers.
+The most widely read are the critical Yeni Müsavat (qəzet) and Azadliq papers.
 In May 2014 Zerkalo gave up on print publications due to financial losses.
 Azerbaijani newspapers can be split into more serious-minded newspapers, usually referred to as broadsheets due to their large size, and sometimes known collectively as "the quality press".